AIエージェントを「組織」として回す設計思想:12体のサブエージェントとNeon × Prismaタスクボードで作る一人会社のアーキテクチャ

 decision-boundaries.md

 .
 It was the same during the DD standardization — every place I cut corners on the assumption "this is obvious" eventually produced an incident.
+One footnote: after moving to Neon, PITR turned "irreversible incident" into "five-minute rollback."
+Written rules remain the first line of defense; Neon's restore is the second line — a two-layer setup that didn't exist on SQLite.

 3. AI organizations break silently